-Student Referral Program: This program allows a student the opportunity to earn at least 1/2 off tuition for one class a semester.
+Student Referral Program: This program allows a student the opportunity to earn at least 1⁄2 off tuition for one class a semester.
 Please contact Student Services for details.

 GRACE Tuition Assistance Program: Students can apply for tuition assistance by completing a request for tuition assistance form online.
 Students may be asked for an interview at the end of this process.
 Please contact Student Services for details.

-Raising Support: Students can ask their church/ministry leaders/family and friends to support: Students can ask their church/ministry leaders/family and friends
+Raising Support: Students can ask their church/ministry leaders/family and friends to support them financially to continue their theological training.